CSC510-G35-Fall2022/SmartSpend2/INSTALL.md

 11. A successful run will generate a message on your terminal that says "TeleBot: Started polling."
 12. Post this, navigate to your bot on Telegram, enter the "/start" or "/menu" command, and you are all set to track your expenses!

+### Running the website
+These are the install instructions for the website:

+`npm install -g @angular/cli`

+angular material:

+``ng add @angular/material``

+installing tailwind:

+`npm install -D tailwindcss`

+Now navigate to web/SmartSpend and type
+`npm start`

+you should now be able to run the SmartSpend telegram bot and use the /website command to get your specific link for the website

 ### Run Style Check